frontendpatterns/frontendpatterns.dev/src/content/patterns/conflict-resolution.md

 ---
 # Conflict Resolution

-Handle concurrent updates and data conflicts in distributed systems with last-write-wins, operational transforms, or CRDTs.

 ## Problem

 Without this pattern, the premise that handling concurrent updates and data conflicts in distributed systems with last-write-wins, operational transforms, or CRDTs falls apart, and small changes trigger cascading regressions.